“You need help”, he thinks as the date for the next GTA 6 trailer has been upon us for weeks, but fans think he’s crazy…

 In our player’s post-release comments, we have to admit that a few people seem to agree with what he’s saying, and that’s actually good.

 Indeed, we can read many comments that confirm that the latter goes too far, describing it as “ crazy » And it is not the key to these birds in any case.
-But on the other hand, We have other players who believe this to be true and so take the famous moon theory as an example…
+But on the other hand, We have other players who think this is true and so take the famous moon theory as an example…

 Call us crazy but they used the moon phase to tease the gta 6 trailer month at a chinese event.
 They are ready for anything.